keithfancher/tvmv/README.md

 skip this confirmation step, simply use the `-f` (or `--force`) command-line option.
 (For example, `tvmv undo -f`.)

-#### -w, --portable-filenames
+#### -u, --unicode-filenames

-By default, `tvmv` will rename files based on API data, whatever that data may look like.
-This can occasionally result in some annoying filenames, especially when the show data contains special characters (dashes, "smart" quotes, etc).
+Allow the full unicode set of characters for filenames.
+By default, `tvmv` produces more "portable" filenames.

+`tvmv` uses API data to rename files, which means we can occasionally wind up with some annoying filenames -- especially when the show data contains special characters (dashes, "smart" quotes, etc).
 The Windows command-line in particular tends to behave poorly in these cases, and can even [error out entirely](#i-use-windows-and-im-getting-invalid-character-errors).

-The `-w` (or `--portable-filenames`) option, added in version `0.4.0`, ensures that written files use a more limited set of characters and those filenames will be valid (and less annoying to work with) on all three supported operating systems: Windows, MacOS, and Linux.
+By default (as of version `0.6.0`), `tvmv` ensures that written files use a more limited set of characters (ASCII, specifically) and that those filenames will be valid (and less annoying to work with) on all three supported operating systems: Windows, MacOS, and Linux.
+(Though again: Windows is really the only problem-child here.)

-Note that, regardless of whether this option is set, `tvmv` will *always* ensure it's writing valid filenames for the operating system it's built for.
+Note that, regardless of whether the `-u` option is set, `tvmv` will *always* ensure it's writing valid filenames for the operating system it's built for.
 In other words, the Windows build of `tvmv` will always create valid Windows filenames, the Linux build will create valid Linux filenames, etc.